Ideas-on-Stage/ideasonstage.com/content/services/online-training/virtual-meetings-revolution/index.en.md

 {{< image-wide src="online-meeting.jpg" alt="Online Meeting" >}}

 {{< agenda-list style="bg-lightgray" title="A 5-step method for imagining and leading a successful online meeting">}}
-	{{< agenda-item title="1.
+	{{< agenda-item-checked title="1.
 Foundation" description="Understand the context, set clear objectives and choose the right participants." >}}
-    {{< agenda-item title="2.
+    {{< agenda-item-checked title="2.
 Ideation" description="Controlled brainstorming to find the right ingredients for your meeting to achieve its objectives." >}}
-    {{< agenda-item title="3.
+    {{< agenda-item-checked title="3.
 Creation" description="Arrange the ingredients in a clear agenda that maximizes attention and interaction." >}}
-    {{< agenda-item title="4.
+    {{< agenda-item-checked title="4.
 Illustration" description="Prepare effective visual aids (slides) and documents to support your online meeting." >}}
-    {{< agenda-item title="5.
+    {{< agenda-item-checked title="5.
 Connection" description="Speak to gain and keep attention, and lead your online meeting professionally." >}}
 {{< /agenda-list >}}

 {{< image-wide src="zoom-meeting.jpg" alt="Zoom Meeting" >}}